St Mary's Church, Rotherhithe: Present day

 St Mary's Church is within the Anglo-Catholic tradition of the Church of England.
-As the parish rejects the ordination of women, it receives alternative episcopal oversight from the Bishop of Fulham (currently Jonathan Baker).
+As the parish is unable to accept the ordination of women, it receives alternative episcopal oversight from the Bishop of Fulham (currently Jonathan Baker).

 The organ

 St Mary's Church, Rotherhithe is fortunate to possess a fine pipe-organ dating from 1764 installed by the organ builder John Byfield II.

 Despite several alterations in the intervening years the present-day instrument retains much of its original character and its magnificent organ case.